NeilFranks/Game-Theory-Voting-System/README.md

 To replicate the Schulze example from the paper, you can run `./simulate_election.sh ballot_profiles/Schulze_test.txt`

+To see how candidates from the 2020 Iowa democratic caucus might fare under different voting systems, you can run `./simulate_election.sh ballot_profiles/Iowa_caucus.txt`

 To replicate the main experiment which produces the cumulative margin table from the paper, you can run `./experiment.sh`

 ## Implementation details